 Another type of third-party litigation against the covered member may be commenced by a lending institution, other creditor, security holder, or insurance company who alleges reliance on financial statements of the client with which the covered member is associated as a basis for extending credit or insurance coverage to the client.
 In some instances, an insurance company may commence litigation (under subrogation rights) against the covered member in the name of the client to recover losses reimbursed to the client.
 These types of litigation would not normally affect independence with respect to a client who is either not the plaintiff or is only the nominal plaintiff, since the relationship between the covered member and client management would not be affected.
-They should be examined carefully, however, since the potential for adverse interests may exist if the covered member alleges, in his defense, fraud, or deceit by the present management.
+They should be examined carefully, however, since the potential for adverse interests may exist if the covered member alleges, in his or her defense, fraud, or deceit by the present management.

-If the real party in interest in the litigation (e.g., the insurance company) is also a client of the covered member ("the plaintiff client"), independence with respect to the plaintiff client may be impaired if the litigation involves a significant risk of a settlement or judgment in an amount which would be material to the covered member's firm or to the plaintiff client.
+If the real party in interest in the litigation (e.g., the insurance company) is also a client of the covered member ("the plaintiff client"), independence with respect to the plaintiff client may be impaired if the litigation involves a significant risk of a settlement or judgment in an amount which would be material to the covered member's firm39 or to the plaintiff client.

-&lt;sup>29 See footnote 28.
+38 See footnote 37.
 [Footnote renumbered, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.
 Footnote subsequently renumbered by the revision of interpretation 101-2, April 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, September 2003.
 Footnote subsequently renumbered by the revision of interpretation 101-3, July 2004.
-Footnote subsequently renumbered by the revision 101-1, April 2006.
-Footnote subsequently renumbered by the revision 101-1, April 2006.
-Footnote subsequently renumbered by the revision 101-3, February 2007 and July 2007.]
+Footnote subsequently renumbered by the revision of interpretation 101-1, April 2006.
+Footnote subsequently renumbered by the revision of interpretation 101-3, February 2007 and July 2007.
+Footnote subsequently revised and renumbered by the revision of interpretation 101-1, March 2010.]

-&lt;sup>30 See footnote 28.
+$^{^{39}}$ See footnote 37.
 [Footnote renumbered, July 2002, to reflect conforming changes necessary due to the revision of interpretation 101-1.
-Footnote subsequently renumbered by the revision of (continued)
+Footnote subsequently renumbered by the revision of